Jump To

 Don’t Get Cornered

-If you are cornered or in a tight space with a pig who is frightened, there’s a chance that they could push you into a wall or a gate in order to escape the situation, so it’s absolutely crucial that you always have an appropriate escape route, and take your time approaching the pig to gauge how they’re going to react as you get nearer!
+If you are cornered or in a tight space with a frightened pig, there’s a chance that they could push you into a wall or a gate to escape the situation.
+Depending on the size of the individual (and whether or not they have sharp tusks), this could lead to serious injury, so it’s crucial that you always have an appropriate escape route and take your time approaching the individual to gauge how they’re going to react as you get nearer!

 Hearing

-Pigs are very sensitive to high pitched and loud noises, which are typically used as alarms among themselves.
+Pigs are very sensitive to high-pitched and loud noises, which are typically used as alarms among themselves.
 Being yelled at, hearing barking dogs, or encountering loud noises can spook, agitate, and trigger flight and charge responses in wary pigs.
-Try to be very cautious with volume around pigs and keep talkative dogs away from them to prevent incidents.
+Try to be very cautious with volume around pig residents and keep talkative dogs away from them to prevent incidents.
+It’s also important to note that loud vocalizations from other pigs could cause residents distress.
+Of particular note, if you must restrain a pig resident for a medical procedure, they will very likely vocalize in protest, which could put the rest of your pig residents on edge.
+For this reason, we always recommend taking steps to restrain a resident in a space that is physically separate from other pigs so you do not find yourself surrounded by agitated pigs.
+Failing to do so could prove dangerous for caregivers.

 Hunger

 Pigs, especially large breed pigs, have famously voracious appetites.
-If it’s near mealtime and they haven’t gotten their regularly scheduled food yet, they may be more prone to exhibiting signs of discomfort (especially loud vocalizations) than usual!
+If it’s near mealtime and they haven’t gotten their regularly scheduled food yet, they may be more prone to exhibiting signs of discomfort or agitation than usual!
+As mentioned above, loudly vocalizing in anticipation of a meal (or to protest a delayed meal) is common.

 Illness Or Discomfort